 - Won’t rip or damage the spa cover seams

 10. Best under-mount hot tub cover lifter for no-draining

 The Cover Rock-It

-The Cover Rock-It (click to see the current price on WalMart, which is cheaper than Amazon on this one) is another fantastic spa lid lifter by Cover Valet/California Home Spas.
+The Cover Rock-It (click to see the current price on Amazon) is another fantastic spa lid lifter by Cover Valet/California Home Spas.